giantswarm/docs/src/content/tutorials/fleet-management/cluster-management/migration-to-cluster-api/_index.md

     }
    ```

-2. Switch the order of the Service Account issuers in the cluster values (`cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers`).
-This will instruct the Kubernetes API to start issuing Service Account tokens using the CAPI issuer, while still accepting tokens from the Vintage issuer.
+2. Switch the order of the service account issuers in the cluster values (`cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers`).
+This will instruct the Kubernetes API to start issuing service account tokens using the CAPI issuer, while still accepting tokens from the vintage issuer.
 Important notes:
    - This needs to be done __after__ all IAM role trust policies have been updated (step 1.).
    - This will roll the master nodes of the cluster.
    - This could be done as part of a planned major cluster upgrade, to make use of an already planned node roll.
-3. Wait until all Service Account tokens have been renewed
+3. Wait until all service account tokens have been renewed
    - For [bound service account tokens](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#bound-service-account-token-volume) this happens either when the Pod gets deleted or after a defined lifespan (1 hour by default).
-This could be forced by rolling all the worker nodes, which would delete and re-schedule all Pods.
+This could be forced by rolling all the worker nodes, which would delete and re-schedule all `Pods`.
    - If [long-lived tokens are in use via `Secret` objects](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#manual-secret-management-for-serviceaccounts), these will need to be re-created and re-distributed manually.
-4. Remove the Vintage issuer from the cluster configuration values (`cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers`).
+4. Remove the vintage issuer from the cluster configuration values (`cluster.providerIntegration.controlPlane.kubeadmConfig.clusterConfiguration.apiServer.serviceAccountIssuers`).
 Important notes:
    - All Service Account tokens issued by the Vintage issuer will no longer be accepted by the cluster's Kubernetes API, so make sure all tokens are renewed (step 3.).
    - This will roll the master nodes of the cluster.
    - This could be done as part of a planned major cluster upgrade, to make use of an already planned node roll.
-5. (Optional) Update all the AWS IAM Roles used by a Service Account via IRSA, to remove the Vintage issuer from their trust policy
+5. (Optional) Update all the AWS IAM Roles used by a `ServiceAccount` via IRSA, to remove the Vintage issuer from their trust policy

 ### Cluster manifest clean-up